TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 71 - 9/5 (Wednesday)
 My Mac mini is getting a workout.
 Running 2 servers (one for the backend and one for the front end) and building out the Contacts List app.
 So far I am learning how to pass data using props.
 Might have to go over this lesson again.
 That was a lot of info.

+### Day 72 - 9/6 (Thursday)
+Decided to start Project 6 today (the MyReads app).
+I figure I will go through the lessons and start thinking about how the things I learn will get applied to the project.
+Previously, I would go through all the lessons and then hit the project.
+So trying something different this time.